Q-CHOP: Quantum constrained Hamiltonian optimization: Discussion and future directions

 \section{Discussion and future directions}

 Q-CHOP is a new adiabatic quantum algorithm for solving constrained optimization problems.
-Q-CHOP enforces constraints throughout evolution, and constructs an adiabatic path directly out of the problem's objective function to convert the worst feasible state into the best feasible state.
-In contrast to the standard approaches to adiabatic quantum optimization, Q-CHOP thereby constructs the entire adiabatic schedule out of optimization problem, without invoking an ad-hoc driver Hamiltonian or initial state that have no relation to the problem at hand.
-Q-CHOP further comes equipped with a natural choice for the constraint-enforcing ``penalty factor'', leaving only the quantum runtime as a hyperparameter that may need careful tuning to obtain good performance.
+Whereas the standard approach to incorporating constraints is to first modify the objective to penalize constraint violation, and then proceed with an ordinary adiabatic algorithm for unconstrained optimization, Q-CHOP enforces constraints throughout evolution, and uses the objective function to construct an adiabatic path that converts the worst feasible state into the best feasible state.
+Q-CHOP thereby assigns constraint and objective function qualitatively distinct roles, which futher motivates a natural choice for the constraint-enforcing ``penalty factor'' $\lambda$, although additional hyperparameter optimization (or a more refined theory) would yield even better choices of $\lambda$.
 Q-CHOP consistently outperforms the standard, penalty-based adiabatic algorithm in numerical experiments across a diverse set of problems, suggesting that Q-CHOP is a promising general-purpose method for constrained combinatorial optimization.

+It is worth mentionining that our conclusions about how Q-CHOP compares to the SQAA is contingent on the choice of penalty factor $\lambda$.
+While we chose to keep $\lambda$ constant for both methods, it is possible that optimizing over $\lambda$ may diminish the performance difference between Q-CHOP and the SQAA.
+In a similar vein, there are additional optimization parameters in the SQAA, namely the choice of driver Hamiltonian and its scalar prefactor, which also affect its performance.
+Both methods also have freedom in their choice of adiabatic schedule.
+Future work could therefore examine how Q-CHOP and the SQAA compare when optimizing over these additional parameters.
+We note, however, that the lack of a requirement to perform additional hyperparameter optimization is a notable advantage of Q-CHOP.